 This is a level of chutzpah that surpasses the wildest fantasies of any socialist planner.

-Even without knowing anything of the literature, without having read any of the best science on the topic, anyone with knowledge of the politics of science and the politics of public policy can know this much: this is not going to end well.
+Even without knowing anything of the literature, without having read any of the best science on the topic, anyone with knowledge of the politics of science and the politics of public policy can know this much about attempts to deploy the state to deal with climate change: this is not going to end well.

-And perhaps this explains the incredible intolerance, belligerance, and stunning dogmatism of those who are demanding we shut down the free market in order to accommodate their wishes.
+And perhaps this explains the incredible intolerance, belligerence, and stunning dogmatism of those who are demanding we shut down the market in order to accommodate their wishes.

 They really can’t allow a debate, because they will certainly and absolutely and rightly lose.